Spokane Relocation Attorney for Family Law Matters

-If you are a custodial parent wishing to relocate or if you are a non-custodial parent wanting to contest a relocation, call a family law attorney in Spokane County at David J. Crouse & Associates for help with the process: 509-624-1380.
+If you are a custodial parent wishing to relocate or if you are a non-custodial parent wanting to contest a relocation, call a family law attorney in Spokane County at Crouse Erickson for help with the process: 509-624-1380.

 Washington provides detailed rules about relocation in RCW § 26.09.430.
 The statute reads: “A person with whom the child resides a majority of the time shall notify every other person entitled to residential time or visitation with the child under a court order if the person intends to relocate.”

 The rules, detailed in RCW § 26.09.440, further stipulate that a custodial parent who wishes to relocate out of the child’s school district must give at least 60 days’ notice to the other parent.
 The notice must be in writing and delivered via process server or another form of mailing requiring a return receipt.
 The courts will waive the 60-day notice only in emergency situations in which the custodial parent had very little notice that s/he had to move, such as military orders to relocate.
 Even urgent matters require that appropriate notice be provided to the other parent.